Pixel-Tactics/pixel-tactics-client/README.md

 This is the client (frontend) of Pixel Tactics.

 ## Installing
+Before installing, you need to ensure that the Match Microservice, Users Microservice, and RabbitMQ server are running.

 To install the client, you just need to install Godot and open this project.

 ## Developers